happygreenbot/Zomato-Restaurant-Rating-System/README.md

 # Chatbot using the Chatterbot API
 Built an accompanying chatbot using the Chatterbot API that answers basic queries on the dataset.

+# ymlwrite.cpp
+A script to generate a yml file with the required format, which can then be added to the chatterbot corpus.

+# zomatoconv.yml
+A compilation of conversations, generated using the description on the dataset, which is used by the Chatterbot API.

+# zomatobot.py
+Script used to run the bot